-Today we met Boris (or, as Rafi’s odd friend Cameron claimed, Borris) who was originally going to be called Mr Noodles.
-I asked Rafi why he was called Boris rather than the far more original Mr Noodles and he blamed his mother.
+Today we met Boris (or, as Tom’s odd friend Cameron claimed, Borris) who was originally going to be called Mr Noodles.
+I asked Tom why he was called Boris rather than the far more original Mr Noodles and he blamed his mother.

 Anyway, name aside, Boris is a golden retriever (just like Rodney, who he met today) and 10 weeks old.